International-Data-Spaces-Association/IDSA-Rulebook/010_Planes.md

 - **Risk Management and Data Sovereignty Protection**: Identifying and mitigating risks, including sovereignty violations, by enforcing participant controls.
 It prioritises conservative approaches, such as deny-by-default for sensitive data.

 These functions are clearly separated from other planes.
-However, interaction and integration with other planes is necessary for building full governance and mangement capabilities.
+However, interaction and integration with other planes is necessary for building full governance and management capabilities.

 ## Application Plane